 Always talk with your personal physician or therapist before beginning a new diet or exercise program, but be encouraged that there are positive steps you can take to set yourself up for a healthy winter.

 I would love to hear from you!
-Subscribe or comment with steps that you take to stay healthy!
+Comment with steps that you take to stay healthy!
+Subscribe for a few senior health freebies, and emails with tips and senior care information.